 📍Nell’s Pizza, Common, 39-41 Edge St, M4 1HW | Kampus, 20 Minshull St, M1 3EF.

 GRUB self-describes as “Manchester’s biggest and friendliest street food venue and events space”, and they certainly have the choice to match.
-At their Cheetham Hill digs, located at the Red Bank Project (not for much longer), you have the choice of over 30 vendors to choose from, not to mention the dedicated dessert traders catering to your sweet tooth!
+At their Cheetham Hill digs at Red Bank, you have the choice of over 30 vendors, not to mention the dedicated dessert traders catering to your sweet tooth!
 Whether you’re in the mood for Nina’s Taco Truck, Osaka Local, or a slice from any of the many dedicated pizza vendors, you’re in for a treat.
 You can sample this world of convenient deliciousness at their weekly rotating lineup from Wednesday – Sunday, with their GRUB Food Fair market, now infamous in Manchester, every Friday and Saturday, as well as their vegan Plant Powered Sundays!
 What’s not to love?

 Another food hall to have on your hit list is Kargo MKT, which launched in late 2023 and is part of the exciting new development at Quayside MediaCity.
 The Central Bay complex in Salford houses the Kargo food hall and market and boasts a host of kitchens serving an array of food and drink to get stuck into.
 Food traders include Ad Maiora, Tang’s Hot Pot, Rio Mex, Baity, Nori, What’s Your Beef, Leopard Pie, Vnam, Boba Cha, Bab K and Nila’s Burmese Kitchen – you won’t go hungry here!